GJMeijer/rootmech/README.md

 ## Running the app online

-An online app, showcasing the capabilities of the DRAM, is currently hosted through Shinyapps.io: <https://gjmeijer.shinyapps.io/rootmech/>
+An online app that can be used to fit user-defined data is currently hosted through Shinyapps.io: <https://gjmeijer.shinyapps.io/rootmech/>

 ## Package and installation